 We will, however, receive the proceeds from the exercise of Warrants to the extent such Warrants are exercised for cash.
 Each Warrant entitles the holder thereof to purchase one Ordinary Share at the applicable exercise price of such Warrant.
 The exercise price of (i) the Public Warrants to purchase 7,750,000 Ordinary Shares is \$11.50 per share, (ii) the Polar Warrant to purchase 350,000 Ordinary Shares is \$10.00 per share, (iii) PIPE Warrants to purchase 1,000,000 Ordinary Shares is \$10.00 per share and (iv) the GEM Warrant to purchase 1,814,797 Ordinary Shares is \$10.71 per share, in each case, subject to adjustment as set forth therein.
 Assuming the exercise of all outstanding Warrants for cash, we would receive aggregate proceeds of approximately \$122.1 million.
 We believe that the likelihood that Warrant holders determine to exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Ordinary Shares.
 If the market price for our Ordinary Shares is less than the applicable exercise price of the Warrants (on a per share basis), we believe that Warrant holders will be unlikely to exercise any of their Warrants, and accordingly, we will not receive any such proceeds.
 Conversely, we believe the Warrant holders are more likely to exercise their Warrants the higher the price of our Ordinary Shares is above the applicable exercise price of such Warrants.
-On March 28, 2024, the closing price of our Ordinary Shares was \$11.97 per share, which is above the applicable exercise price of all our Warrants.
+On April 30, 2024, the closing price of our Ordinary Shares was \$10.50 per share, which is below the applicable exercise price of the Public Warrants and the GEM Warrant and above the exercise price of the Polar Warrant and the PIPE Warrants.
 There is no assurance that the Warrants will be "in the money" prior to their expiration or that the Warrant holders will exercise their Warrants.
 To the extent that any Warrants are exercised on a cashless basis, the amount of cash we would receive from the exercise of the Warrants will decrease.